 - "What problem does this solve?
 One AI solution is not going to transform your entire revenue cycle successfully, no matter what you hear.
 You know the amount of variability across of the processes included in your rev cycle.
 However, pragmatic and narrow approaches go in to the necessary detail and data required to transform specific areas within the revenue cycle.
 Make sure what you're reviewing is appropriately narrow (i.e. focused on "coding" or "prior auth" or "eligibility", not "automating the entire revenue cycle").

 - "Who are the people before the product?"
 Dig into who makes up the team behind the marketing.
 Are there data scientists and developers behind the scenes?
 Has the team built products like this before?
 Speaking on panels is one thing—building products and solving problems is another.
 Don't settle for "oh, we have a data science team back home"—get names, confirm bios, and use your internal professional radar to gut-check if you feel comfortable with the team behind the AI.

 AI is a hot topic.
 You may come across legitimate companies offering useful, automated AI solutions for specific use cases.
 However, you may also be approached by companies selling AI snake oil.
 Think about these five questions the next time you speak with a potential AI partner.

-Better yet, download our checklist so you don't forget the essential questions to ask.
+Better yet, download our checklist below so you don't forget the essential questions to ask.